quawb/LivingCodeLog/thefinal.md

 ### Reflecting On Process:

 hard lol, fun though, only sort of ended up as a diagram generator, I kind of slipped away into something else.
 Memes kinda feel like diagrams to me though?
 I guess I was more interesting in weird ways to "draw" (mushrooms, buildings, faces).
-I liked the diagrams a lot and I want to keep looking at this and figure out how to better incorporate them in this as a whole.
-Need some way to label anything/everything around.
+I liked the diagrams a lot and I want to keep looking at this and figure out how to better incorporate them in this as a whole, I like having this random drawings(?) that are "randomly" labeled, theres soemthign there that appeals to me.
+Need some way to label anything/everything.
 I also have like five other diagrams from my installation that I didn't get to work on.
 I was trying to slow this down a lot, but it still gets overwhelming sometimes.
-Need to figure out sound, hopefully I can work on that tomorrow before class. the mushrooms and the buildings aren't very pretty either, wondering if I should've done something with pixels? would be cool if I could figure out a way to embed glitches into this. wish I had more time to play around with this, was hard to manage time with thesis and all, but that's life I guess lol.
+Need to figure out sound. the mushrooms and the buildings aren't very pretty either, wondering if I should've done something with pixels? would be cool if I could figure out a way to embed glitches into this. wish I had more time to play around with this, was hard to manage time with thesis and all, but that's life lol.

 ### Thinking about the future:

 want to do much more. as I worked through this, I wanted to use things like this to get inspiration to do other stuff, not sure if that makes sense...
-When I was doing all this stuff and would see the random outputs I would get excited and be like, I want to make something esle with this now lol.
+When I was doing all this stuff and would see the random outputs I would get excited and be like, I want to make something else with this now.
 I really like this whole procedurally generated thing, feel like there is something here I can latch onto, but I haven't fully figured it out yet.
-I'm so used to working in video and thigns that have one exact same output every time, kinda hard to change that thinking, but I would really like to make some kind of "video-like" experience that is generative (summer project!).
+I'm so used to working in video and things that have one exact same output every time, kinda hard to change that thinking, but I would really like to make some kind of "video-like" experience that is generative (summer project!).

 [HOME](README.md)